 - Use Supplements: 1) Reducing Oestrogens.
 Consider using some of the following.
 Indol-3-carbinol is a substance found in cruciferous vegetables.
 It is available as a supplement.
 It breaks down harmful oestrogens and favours the production of oestriol.
 The dose is usually 200mg daily (available health foods shops, Amazon etc).
 Consider using iodine (see separate leaflet) which is anti-oestrogenic and also produces a favourable oestrogen ratio.
 Iodine is essential for normal hormone function, not just for the thyroid.
 Deficiency of iodine is common and is associated with over-production of oestrogen.
 Supporting the liver makes sense.
 It breaks down oestrogen and is under stress in the modern world.
 You can do this by taking silymarin (milk thistle) or alpha-lipoic acid (available health food shops).
 Some oestrogen is reabsorbed from the gut.
 In some cases it is worth blocking this by using calcium-D-Glucarate (500mg three times daily before meals).
 The supplement Co-enzyme Q10 is also anti-oestrogenic.

 3) Increasing Progesterone.
 It is difficult to increase progesterone as there are potential problems associated with synthetic progesterones.
 Sterols in the diet can both increase progesterone and reduce oestrogen production and these can be found in raw nuts, seeds and olives.
+Never use natural progesterone: I have personally seen this trigger breast cancer.
 Some people find homeopathic progesterone 200c three times daily from day 14 to 28 is helpful (from Ainsworth or Helios Homeopathic pharmacies).